oorestisime/oasome/src/md/about/index.md

 This is a travel blog of a couple who guess what … their initials start with an O and an A.
 They both really like travelling new places, finding out interesting adventures and take casual photos.

-This blog also gives an area for friends to share some of their experiences or handful trips that they found out during their travel experiences!
+This blog also gives an area for friends to share some of their experiences or handy tips that they found out during their travel experiences!

 Would you like to take a stroll around the OAsome world?